Cory Mills: Revenge porn allegations

-On August 6, 2025, media outlets reported that Lindsey Langston, a Republican Party of Florida committee member and the current Miss United States, had filed a lawsuit alleging that Mills threatened to release nude videos of her after she ended their relationship and threatened to harm any future romantic partners of hers.
+On August 6, 2025, media outlets reported that Lindsey Langston, a Republican Party of Florida committee member and Miss United States 2024, had filed a lawsuit alleging that Mills threatened to release nude videos of her after she ended their relationship and that he threatened to harm any future romantic partners of hers.
 Langston told the Columbia County Sheriff's Department that she was in a relationship with Mills from November 2021 until February 2025, ending it after seeing reports of his alleged assault.

 On October 14, 2025, a Florida judge granted Langston a restraining order against Mills through the end of 2025.
 The order was issued by the judge after he had concluded that "the woman was either a victim of dating violence or that she had reason to believe she was in danger of becoming a victim of dating violence."